juftin/camply/README.md

 ## Running in Docker

-Here's an example of a detached container searching in the background:
+Here's an example of a detached container searching in the background (notice the --rm flag, the container will disappear after `camply` exits):

 ```text
 docker run -d --rm \